-&lt;sup>6The documentation of the whole API is part of the download package or can be viewed online: http://jenetics.io/javadoc/jenetics/5.2/index.html.
+&lt;sup>6The documentation of the whole API is part of the download package or can be viewed online: https://jenetics.io/javadoc/jenetics/6.1/index.html.

-- Domain classes This classes form the domain model of the evolutionary algorithm and contain the structural classes like Gene and Chromosome.
-They are directly located in the io.jenetics package. - Operation classes This classes operates on the domain classes and includes the Alterer and Selector interfaces.
-They are also located in the io.jenetics package. - Engine classes This classes implements the actual evolutionary algorithm and can be found in the io.jenetics.engine package.
+- Domain classes These classes form the domain model of the evolutionary algorithm and contain the structural classes like Gene and Chromosome.
+They are directly located in the io.jenetics package. - Operation classes These classes operate on the domain classes and includes the Alterer and Selector interfaces.
+They are also located in the io.jenetics package. - Engine classes These classes implement the actual evolutionary algorithm and can be found in the io.jenetics.engine package.